jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Once you realize humans must evolve like any other creature but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
 Therefore, we're often masked from the fact that constant technological evolution is our pathway to success.

-Techvolution is the first political philosophy written after evolution is a well-researched fact.
-It validates everyone's frontline pain above any ideology, boss, teacher, or pundit who has the incentive to delay adopting a new tool for their (short-sighted) personal gain.
+Techvolution validates everyone's frontline pain above any ideology, boss, teacher, or pundit who has the incentive to delay adopting a new tool for their (short-sighted) personal gain.

 We have biology that says survive at all costs, but we prosper via technology that lives according to its own Life cycle.
-There are thus many stepmothers and polar bears in our body politic.
+There are thus many stepmothers in our body politic.

 These antagonists way of life is based on industrial age technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
 All these one-size-fits-all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.